Canadian Global Affairs Institute: Strategic Studies Working Group

-The SSWG produces research papers which keep in line with the partnership's purpose of focusing on defence and security topics.
-The Strategic Profile Canada is a project which provides a comprehensive overview of Canada's demographic, economic and military information.
+The SSWG produced research papers which keep in line with the partnership's purpose of focusing on defence and security topics.
+The Strategic Profile Canada was a project which provides a comprehensive overview of Canada's demographic, economic and military information.

 3Ds Blog

-The 3Ds Blog is a site managed by CGAI and provides defence and security news from Canada and around the world.
-Blog updates are made by CGAI fellows, the majority coming from Mark Collins.
+The 3Ds Blog was a site managed by CGAI which provided defence and security news from Canada and around the world.
+Blog updates were made by CGAI fellows, the majority coming from Mark Collins.

-Speakers Series

-The CGAI organizes an annual speakers series based on a specific topic of importance to Canadian defence, security, and foreign affairs.
-The speaking events are held in Calgary and bring together businesspeople, academics, and practitioners to listen to some of Canada's most important and influential thinkers.
-Former speakers include Peter MacKay, Minister of National Defence; Michael Bell, former diplomat; and Yuen Pau Woo, president and CEO of the Asia Pacific Foundation of Canada, among others.

 Ross Munro Award

-The Ross Munro Media Award was initiated, in 2002, by the Conference of Defence Associations, in concert with CGAI.
-It is awarded annually to recognize one Canadian journalist who has made a significant and outstanding contribution to the general public's understanding of Canada's defence and security issues.
+The Ross Munro Media Award was initiated, in 2002, by the Conference of Defence Associations in concert with CGAI.
+It was awarded annually to recognize one Canadian journalist who made a significant and outstanding contribution to the general public's understanding of Canada's defence and security issues.

 Military Journalism Course

-The Military Journalism Course was started in 2002 as a nine-day course, which introduces university students to military journalism and the Canadian Armed Forces.
-The course is run in partnership with the Centre for Military and Strategic Studies at the University of Calgary and includes a combination of media-military theory in a classroom setting, coupled with field visits to Armed Forces regular and reserve units.
-The stated goal of the program is to enhance the military education of future Canadian journalists who will report on Canadian military activities domestically and abroad.
+The Military Journalism Course was started in 2002 as a nine-day course, which introduced university students to military journalism and the Canadian Armed Forces.
+The course was run in partnership with the Centre for Military and Strategic Studies at the University of Calgary and included a combination of media-military theory in a classroom setting, coupled with field visits to Armed Forces regular and reserve units.
+The stated goal of the program was to enhance the military education of future Canadian journalists who will report on Canadian military activities domestically and abroad.

 In 2007, the program introduced its first Francophone Military Journalism course held at the Université de Montréal and Canadian Forces Base Valcartier, near Québec City.

-Advisory Council

-A group of advisers provide feedback on current and future programs.